NikolaJyun/matchzy-auto-tournament/README.md

 ### Required Environment Variables

-All three tokens should be secure random strings.
+All tokens should be secure random strings.
 Generate them with:
 ```bash
 openssl rand -hex 32
 ```